 - Provide multiple payment methods — the more accessible and more straightforward, the better.

 Building company-specific cash flow practices

-Optimizing your processes in order to serve your effort to improve cash flow management is always an ongoing process.
+Optimizing your processes in order to serve your effort to improve cash flow management is always an ongoing process, much like personal finance.
 For each project you wrap up, assess what could’ve been improved and identify what lessons have been learned.
 From there, use the information to refine and polish your existing processes.